 HOUSE #1 –

-The first had caught our attention because of its exterior charm and large rooms.
+The first house had caught our attention because of its exterior charm and large rooms.

 FINDINGS: Lots of yard in front, but not much in back.
-Half done flip with a lot of work needing to be done.
+Half done flip with a lot of work still needing to be finished.
+In fact, it looked like someone had started a flip and either ran out of money or interest.
 Potential music room and entertaining sun room were deceptively large in the realtor’s pictures.
 Back patio, pond, and vegetation needed more love and care than I was ready to give it.

 CONCLUSION: Not for us.